8none1/zengge_lednetwf/readme.md

 ![image](https://user-images.githubusercontent.com/6552931/198835721-98a37067-6197-4116-9572-551e1f78e7a5.png)

-I has a Bluetooth LE controller and I want to be able to control myself from code, not from within the app.
+I has a Bluetooth LE controller and I want to be able to control it myself from code, not from within the app.

 I'm going to try and reverse engineer the BLE protocol and see if I can make it work.